jacluas/PlantCLEF2018200FlowerModels/README.md

 ### Repo of CNN models based on EfficientNet Architectures Family
 ### Models trained on a subset of flowering plant species of PlantCLEF2018 dataset

 We share the pre-trained EfficientNet models as research support in a subset of PlantCLEF2018 dataset.
-We created a subset of 200 classes, focusing on the most common flowering plant species on the dataset.
+We created a subset of 200 classes, focusing on the most frequent flowering plant species on the dataset.

 We believe that this models may be a good starting point for future research in flower identification.